ClusterHQ/unofficial-flocker-tools/README.md

 cd unofficial-flocker-tools
 ```

+## get some nodes

+provision some machines, somehow.

+* Amazon EC2 if you want to use our EBS backend (note VMs must be in the same AZ)
+* OpenStack deployment (e.g. Rackspace, private cloud) if you want to use our OpenStack backend
+* ~~Any other infrastructure if you want to try out our alpha ZFS backend~~ (does not work yet)

 ## cluster.yml

 There are 3 example configuration files that correspond to the backend Flocker will use - base your cluster.yml on one of these files: